Akil Baddoo Preview, Player Props: Tigers vs. Royals

-On Wednesday, Akil Baddoo (.194 on-base percentage in past 10 games, 105 points below season-long percentage) and the Detroit Tigers play the Kansas City Royals, whose starting pitcher will be Jonathan Bowlan.
-First pitch is at 6:40 PM ET.
+Akil Baddoo -- with an on-base percentage of .194 in his past 10 games, 105 points lower than his season-long percentage -- will be in action for the Detroit Tigers against the Kansas City Royals, with Cole Ragans on the hill, on September 28 at 1:10 PM ET.

-He reached base in his only plate appearance in his most recent game against the Royals.
+In his previous game, he reached base in his only plate appearance against the Royals.

 Sportsbook Promo Codes